 Mobile Panic Buttons for Security

 The latest security innovation is a panic button that you can carry with you.
-The POM mobile panic button attaches to your keychain and provides instant emergency notification.
-The POM button and service enhances your organization’s security.
+The mobile panic button attaches to your keychain and provides instant emergency notification.
+The button and service enhance your organization’s security.

 If you would like help selecting the right panic alert system, please contact us at 1-800-431-1658 in the USA, or 914-944-3425 everywhere else, or use our contact form.